dadinn/init-instroot/Readme.md

 # init_instroot.sh

-General purpose root filesystem initializer using LUKS encryption for root, and choice between LVM of swapfile based swap configuration.
-Optionally allows for using a ZFS pool for root directories and swap volume.
+Fully POSIX compliant (no *isms) root filesystem initializer using LUKS encryption for root partition, and choice between LVM or swapfile based swap configuration.
+Optionally allows for using a ZFS pool for custom root directories and swap volume.

 ## Examples